widoriezebos/Thoth/Documentation/Administration/Configuration.md

 renderer.1.command
 : The OS level command to render the output.
 The following keywords can be used for substitution in the command:

+- input, the file that contains the source document
-- url, the URL where to fetch the contents from
+- url, the URL where to fetch the contents of the source document from.
+Note that this is an alternative method of specifying the input (without using the input file directly)
 - output, the name of the file to write the rendered contents to
 - context, the name of the context
 - path, the path of the file in the context
 - title, the title of the document

-An example of a command:
+An few examples of custom renderers (note the use of ${url} and ${input}):

+	renderer.1.extension=pdf
+	renderer.1.contenttype=application/pdf
-	/usr/local/bin/prince ${url} -o ${output} --media=print --page-size=A4 --page-margin=20mm
+	renderer.1.command=/usr/local/bin/prince ${url}?suppresserrors=true -o ${output} --javascript --media=print --page-size=A4 --page-margin=20mm

-context.classifications
-: Comma separated list of classifications.
-The default branch index page uses the classifications of the documents to create an initial structure.
-There must be meta tags in the documents matching the classification (i.e. category: primers) for a classification names ‘category’.
-Default value = category,audience,folder

-search.maxresults
-: The number of search results to show per page of results
+	renderer.2.extension=docx
+	renderer.2.contenttype=application/vnd.openxmlformats-officedocument.wordprocessingml.document
+	renderer.2.command=/usr/local/bin/pandoc -s -r html -t docx ${input} -o ${output}

+	renderer.3.extension=epub
+	renderer.3.contenttype=application/epub+zip
+	renderer.2.command=/usr/local/bin/pandoc -s -r html -t epub ${input} -o ${output}

+	renderer.4.extension=rtf
+	renderer.4.contenttype=application/rtf
+	renderer.2.command=/usr/local/bin/pandoc -s -r html -t rtf ${input} -o ${output}

+### Format masks
 formatmask.timestamp
 : The format mask to use for timestamps.
 Note that this is a Java based format mask (i.e. MM is for month, mm for minutes.
 Check [SimpleDateFormatter](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html) for more information about this mask).
 Default value = dd-MM-yyyy HH:mm:ss

 formatmask.date
 : The format mask to use for dates (without the time part).
 Note that this is a Java based format mask (i.e. MM is for month, mm for minutes.
 Check [SimpleDateFormatter](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html) for more information about this mask).
 Default value = dd-MM-yyyy

-versioncontrol.maxfilerevisions
-: The maximum number of revisions to retrieve for the metadata page.
-Default = 10

-versioncontrol.maxcontextrevisions
-: The maximum number of revisions to collect / display for latest commits for the entire context (Revisions command).
-Default = 25

-json.prettyprint
-: When a page is rendered to JSON (by adding the mode=json parameter to a request) it will be pretty printed if this setting is set to ‘true’.
-Default = true

-parsetimeout
-: The maximum time in ms that a Markdown parse by the PegDown parser can last.
-Default = 4000

-### File recognition
+### File classification
+context.classifications
+: Comma separated list of classifications.
+The default branch index page uses the classifications of the documents to create an initial structure.
+There must be meta tags in the documents matching the classification (i.e. category: primers) for a classification named ‘category’.
+Default value = category,audience,folder

 documents
 : The extensions of the files that will be recognized as a 'Document' and therefore can be rendered to html, pdf etc. Default = marked,book,index,md